raytroop/raytroop.github.io/source/_posts/osc-pn.md

+Consequently, excess noise arises solely from the components at $\omega_0\pm \omega_m$, since all other spectral components lie outside the tank bandwidth and are therefore suppressed by the resonator's frequency-selective filtering

 ## Demir's Model — NLTV PPV

 > A. Demir, A. Mehrotra and J. Roychowdhury, "Phase noise in oscillators: a unifying theory and numerical methods for characterization," in *IEEE Transactions on Circuits and Systems I: Fundamental Theory and Applications*, vol. 47, no. 5, pp. 655-674, May 2000 [[https://sci-hub.se/10.1109/81.847872](https://sci-hub.se/10.1109/81.847872)]